G Adventures Cruise Fleet

 Why Book a G Adventures Cruise

-With their mantra of experiencing the world as it really is, off the beaten track and immersed in each special place, a G adventures small ship cruise is as far from a generic boat trip as possible.
+With their mantra of experiencing the world as it really is, off the beaten track and immersed in each unique place, a G Adventures small ship cruise is as far from a generic boat trip as possible.
 The group offers a wealth of rich and even challenging experiences for travelers who want to see the Galapagos Islands in all their raw beauty.
-There are cruises to suit every level of activity from photography and gentle hikes to kayaking and snorkeling with sea lions and sharks.
-In the spirit of conservation and getting up close to the local wildlife, the cruises’ excursions are usually by foot, bicycle or kayak with the option to snorkel with the marine life around several of the islands.
+There are cruises to suit every activity level, from photography and gentle hikes to kayaking and snorkeling with sea lions and sharks.
+In the spirit of conservation and getting up close to the local wildlife, the cruises’ excursions are usually by foot, bicycle, or kayak, with the option to snorkel with the marine life around several of the islands.

-Whether you are kayaking through the mangroves of Tortuga Bay looking for iguanas or sea turtles or hiking through the lava landscapes that make up the islands, a G adventures cruise lets you get close to the heart of Galapagos.
-After a full day of this kind of adventure, guests will return to their small cruise ship with their group to rest, relax and of course, talk over the day's events.
-G Adventure’s cruise line now operates a number of small cruise ships in the Galapagos with styles and of course, budgets to suit a range of travelers.
-Aboard each of their ships is a Galapagos National Park naturalist guide to a maximum ratio of one to ten guests.
+Whether you are kayaking through the mangroves of Tortuga Bay looking for iguanas or sea turtles or hiking through the lava landscapes that make up the islands, a G Adventures cruise lets you get close to the heart of the Galapagos.
+After a full day of this kind of adventure, guests will return to their small cruise ship with their group to rest, relax and, of course, talk over the day's events.
+G Adventure’s cruise line now operates a number of small cruise ships in the Galapagos with styles and, of course, budgets to suit a range of travelers.
+Aboard each vessel is a Galapagos National Park naturalist guide to a maximum ratio of one to ten guests.
 This means travelers will have the chance to ask questions and learn about every one of the miraculous things they see on the islands.

 Cosy and welcoming, the Yolita is a small cruise ship that lends itself to a personal and sociable onboard atmosphere.
 There are only eight bright and airy cabins, accommodating a small group of 16 passengers on each expedition around the Galapagos Islands.

 Longer trips offer to take you to see both sides of the Galapagos, an enriching experience of both the unique topography of the islands and the distinct species that call these isolated environments their home.
-G adventures cruise fleet offer the special experience of a 17-night cruise aboard some of their ships.
-These trips make a complete circuit of each of the main and several of the more remote islands so you don’t miss a thing.
+G adventures cruise fleet offers the unique experience of a 17-night cruise aboard some of their ships.
+These trips make a complete circuit of each of the main and several more remote islands, so you don’t miss anything.